mnsharon/python-api-client/README.md

 # Python API Client Library

-This project is a reusable Python API client designed to simplify interaction with REST APIs.
+A reusable Python API client library designed to simplify interaction with REST APIs using a clean and modular interface.

 ## Features
+- Reusable API client class
-- Modular API client design
+- Modular design for easy integration
 - Error handling for API requests
-- Reusable methods for data fetching
 - Clean and developer-friendly interface
+- Scalable structure for extending endpoints

 ## Installation